Community Action Agency

 Cremation/Burial Assistance

-Brevard County through the Housing and Human Services Department provides funds for cremation assistance in accordance with Florida Statutes of an indigent person who has no relatives or resources that can assume this responsibility.
+Brevard County through the Housing and Human Services Department provides funds for cremation assistance in accordance with Florida Statutes for an indigent person who has no relatives or resources that can assume this responsibility.

 1. Who qualifies for the County Indigent Cremation Program?